Discovery and Intuitive Wayfinding on the Road

 Learning to designing within ambiguity and shifting priorities has been a big part of the process.

-With no dedicated UX process in place, I often had to read between the lines, decoding verbal brainstorms and transforming them into structured prototypes.
-Stakeholder opinions shift frequently at early-stage startups, so I learned to advocate for focus: identifying what is core to the user experience versus what was visual noise.
+With no dedicated UX process in place, I often have to read between the lines, decoding verbal brainstorms and transforming them into structured prototypes.
+Stakeholder priorities shift frequently at early-stage startups, so I've learned to advocate for focus: identifying what is core to the user experience versus what was visual noise.

-This has meant learning how to communicate design rationale clearly and tactfully, and how to maintain momentum when direction changed week to week.
+This has meant learning how to communicate design rationale clearly and tactfully and to maintain momentum when direction changes quickly.
 Communication has become just as important as design.
 Every day is an exercise in finding ways to make complex decisions feel grounded and visible.

 TLDR;